What is Special Education?

 - Least Restrictive Environment (LRE) — this indicates the educational settings in which a student with a disability receives special education services.
 The assumption is that all children will be educated alongside their peers without disabilities, to the greatest extent appropriate.
 It is only when it is determined that a student’s education cannot be achieved satisfactorily using supplemental aids and services in general classroom settings that alternative educational settings would be identified.
 At that time, the LRE might include special education services received part- or full-time in a resource room setting, a self-contained classroom setting, and/or community-based settings.

 - Parent Participation — parents of a child with a disability must be a member of any group that makes decisions regarding the placement and LRE of their child.
 Parents have a right to notification of all meetings regarding their child’s placement, access to planning and evaluation materials, and notification of any planned evaluations.
 Both parents and students must be invited to attend IEP meetings.

 - Due Process Safeguards — these include the protections afforded to children and their parents under IDEA.
 Safeguards include: obtaining parental consent for all evaluations and educational placement decisions, confidentiality of all records relating to a child with a disability, independent student evaluation at public expense, and due process hearings when the school and parent may disagree.

 If you are ready to make a difference as an educator and learn new ways to nurture a modern classroom, earn your online Master of Science in Education in Special Education from Purdue University.
 Within this convenient online platform, you can reach your goals of higher education at an accelerated pace.
-Call (877) 497-5851 to speak with an admissions advisor or click here to request more information.
+Call 877-497-5851 to speak with an admissions advisor or request more information through our online form.